 The Spouse of Intern Deferment is used to help students defer a semester when an internship of a spouse prevents attendance during an assigned semester.
-The deferment also provides the opportunity to receive an override for the next off-track semester to allow the spouse of the intern to not fall behind in their graduation plans.
+The deferment also provides the opportunity to receive an override for the next flex track semester to allow the spouse of the intern to not fall behind in their graduation plans.

 Conditions & Qualifications: